 This course develops the intercultural communication skills necessary for students living and working with individuals of different cultures.
 Students will gain intercultural self-awareness and improve communication competency.
 Students will examine social, economic, and political viewpoints from a cross-cultural perspective.
-Topics may include: defining culture, differences and similarities in using verbal and nonverbal symbols among different cultures, barriers to effective intercultural communication, interactive listening, working in intercultural groups, adapting messages for culturally diverse groups, and strategies for bridging cultural divides in personal and professional settings.
-(Prerequisites: College level reading and writing skills: appropriate score on the RCTC placement test or completion of appropriate developmental courses with grades of C or better).
+Topics may include: defining culture, differences and similarities in using verbal and nonverbal symbols among different cultures, barriers to effective intercultural communication, interactive listening, working in intercultural groups, adapting messages for culturally diverse groups, and strategies for examining equity and inclusion.
+(Prerequisites: College level reading and writing skills; appropriate score on the RCTC placement test or completion of appropriate development courses with grades of C or better).